 The Special Problems in Criminal Law and Criminal Procedure course is an advanced writing course.
 Students analyze problems in this subject area by completing frequent in-class and take-home writing assignments.
 The focus is on written and analytical skills.
 Students develop their writing and analytical skills in a number of ways, including professor-guided exercises, collaborative learning exercises, individual exercises, self-editing exercises, and peer-editing exercises.
 Students will also receive thorough and timely feedback on their writing assignments from the professor.
-The course satisfies the Upper Level Writing Requirement.
+The course satisfies the Research and Legal Analysis Writing Requirement (RALWR).

 ||Whistleblower Law (3 credits)|